Mokhtar Yahyaoui

 Mokhtar Yahyaoui (مختار اليحياوي) was a human rights activist and a Tunisian judge.
 He was opposed to the system of former Tunisian President Zine El Abidine Ben Ali.
-Yahyaoui was born on June 1, 1952 in the village of Ksar Hadada in southern Tunisia, and died in September 22, 2015 in Teskrayah in the village of Ghazaleh from the region of Bizerte.
+Yahyaoui was born on June 1, 1952, in the village of Ksar Hadada in southern Tunisia, and died on September 22, 2015, in Teskrayah in the village of Ghazaleh from the region of Bizerte.

 He was isolated in 2001 from the judiciary and confiscated his property, after sending a message to President Ben Ali criticizing the Tunisian judiciary mode.
 After the Tunisian revolution, the Administrative Court overturned, on March 23, 2011, the judgement against him in 2001.
 Following the court decision, he returned to the legal profession.

 Activities

 Following the Tunisian revolution, Yahyaoui became as a national figure a member of the Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition in 2011.
 Then he was appointed in February 2012, Chairman of the National Commission for the Protection of Personal Data.